Anyone doing uncertain, lower-skill, work will be using some combination of three ways of connecting to that work:

 Searching for solutions

-Entrepreneurs are – of course – addressing inefficiencies for buyers and sellers.
-Alfred works across multiple markets to meet buyers’ needs.
-Workgenius wants to do the same for sellers.
-Peers subjectively ranks individual markets.
+Entrepreneurs are – of course – addressing inefficiencies in gig work.
+Alfred tried to work across multiple markets to meet buyers’ needs.
+Peers set out to rank individual markets.
 Sherpashare merges individual’s data from all rideshare services.
 Credly and Traity tackle lack of co-ordinated track records.
 Stride healthcare, Honest Dollar and Policy Genius target financial products at “gig” workers.
 Marketplaces run as co-operatives are getting some traction.
 However, Juno provides a salutary lesson in how well-intentioned markets can fail to deliver.

-But administering new rules – or building add-ons – across basic, unstable, ring fenced, regulator-resistant markets may not be the only way to a solution.
+But administering new rules – or building add-ons – across basic, unstable, ring fenced, regulator-resistant, platforms would be challenging.
+Diverse initiatives are not slowing gig work.